European-Unified-ID/EUID-docs/docs/intro.md

 ## Elements of the EUID Infrastructure

-The following sections explain and illustrate the key elements of the EUID infrastructure:
+The following sections explain and illustrate the key elements of the EUID framework infrastructure:

   - [EUID Identifier Types](#euid-identifier-types)
   - [Components](#components)